ThisIsMyUse/Google-Sheets-Scripts/README.md

 - Time Tracking Spreadsheet:
-Light script that auto enters the time a task was finished. triggered by editing any cell in the bottom most row.
+Light script that auto enters the time a task was finished.
+Triggered by editing any cell in the bottom most row.